|Barred spiral galaxy NGC1672 [Courtesy NASA]|

 As a biblical inerrantist, I believe that what the Bible teaches is true and bow to the text, including its teaching about the Flood and its universality. ...
 I accept that the events described in Genesis 1-11 happened in ordinary space-time, and thus that these chapters are as historical as the rest of the Pentateuch.

 Although there are exceptions, most intelligent design writers agree with creationist writers that modern evolutionary theory is irreconcilable with Christian religion.
 For example, John G. West of the Discovery Institute says that theistic evolution (the notion that God guided the evolutionary process -- a version that many scientists would affirm) would require "radical revisions in how one views God."
-West openly criticizes, by name, some of the scientists and theologians who have spoken for a moderate middle ground [West2007; West2009].
+West openly criticizes, by name, some scientists and theologians who have spoken for a moderate middle ground [West2007; West2009].

 It is also worth noting that the early Jewish and Christian writers made no attempt to specify "intelligent design" or "irreducible complexity" as an argument for God [Barr2010a].
 For instance, the pre-Christian-era Jewish writer of the Book of the Wisdom of Solomon (a book that is part of the Apocrypha and included in some editions of the Bible), emphasized the magnificence of the creation, but refers to the creator only as the "author of beauty" [NRSV1993, pg.
 1517-1518].
 Similarly, the Letter of Clement, one of the oldest surviving Christian documents outside the New Testament itself, emphasizes the magnificence and lawfulness of the world, but describes the "Architect and Lord of the universe" mainly as an arbiter of "peace and harmony" among his creations [Barr2010b, pg.
 897].